CUET and NEET: What Is Missing From Student Career Planning

 Short answer: The most common mistake is choosing based on prestige pressure without role-fit evaluation.
 This creates misalignment that shows up later as burnout, confusion, or frequent course switching.

-Short answer: Run small experiments such as shadowing, mini projects, structured interviews, and weekly reflection logs.
+Short answer: Run validation sprints such as shadowing, mini projects, structured interviews, and weekly reflection logs.
 Evidence from these experiments is more reliable than assumptions based on social narratives.

 Short answer: Parents should provide structure, resources, and accountability while avoiding identity coercion.
 Support works best when based on observable learning behavior and role-fit evidence rather than fear comparisons.